JersonCortes/dotfiles/README.md

-#Dotfiles
+# Dotfiles
 Dotfiles for minimal Arch-Linux desktop with Hyprland and other utilities.

-TODO.
-Add instructions to enable nvidia-drm
+TODO:
-TODO.
-Add yay installation.
+* Add yay installation.
-TODO.
-Add wine-ge installation after yay (remove from packages) or move yay installation before downloading ALL packages(?).
+* Add wine-ge installation after yay (remove from packages) or move yay installation before downloading ALL packages(?).

-#WARNING
+# WARNING

-This setup should be done after making your base installation of Linux.
+This setup should be done after making your base installation of ArchLinux.

-##Packages installation
+## Packages installation

 Before you start installing packages you should ensure the multilib repository is enabled.
 You can do so by checking the `[multilib]` section is uncommented in the file: `/etc/pacman.conf`.